EastsidePreparatorySchool/SpaceCritters/readme.md

     	void receive(String[] messages);

 In this method, the alien receives all the messages for which it was in range.
-This includes messages from other alien species ñ if you donít want to be overheard, better encrypt!
+This includes messages from other alien species ‚Äì if you don‚Äôt want to be overheard, better encrypt!

     	Vector2 getMove();